 Ellington Knightsbridge Ceiling Fan

 Shown in picture: (This fan is discontinued) Ellington Knightsbridge Ceiling Fan Model KM52ABZ5LKRC in Aged Bronze.
-The light fixture and Aged Bronze Blades are included as shown.
+The light fixture and Aged Bronze finished blades are included as shown.
 The light fixture uses 3-40Watt Candelabra Bulbs (bulbs included).**.
 Comes with Hi/medium/low fan speeds plus an "instant off" button and full range light dimmer.

 Included Control (ET-RC-103): Hi/medium/low fan speeds plus an "instant off" button and full range light dimmer.